svn2github/ixo-usb-jtag/usb_jtag/trunk/readme.txt

 If you want to debug the CPLD logic, you could load jtag_logic into a larger FPGA and embed SignalTap or ChipScope to watch what's happening.

-There is an ongoing discussion at http://www.edaboard.com/ftopic114946.html with valuable discussion and info from the past.
-Whenever possible, I check there for new postings and try to answer questions.

 -----------------------------------------------------------------------------